brunokoga/Montevideo/additionalMonsters_dir/slurk.md

 Special Abilities

-**Belly Grease (Ex** The slurk exudes a slippery grease from its belly that grants it a +4 bonus on [Escape Artist](additionalMonsters/../skill_dir/escapeArtist#_escape-artist) skill checks and to its CMD versus grapples.
+**Belly Grease (Ex)** The slurk exudes a slippery grease from its belly that grants it a +4 bonus on [Escape Artist](additionalMonsters/../skill_dir/escapeArtist#_escape-artist) skill checks and to its CMD versus grapples.
 Once per minute, a slurk may wallow on a solid surface as a full-round action to coat the floor in a 5-foot radius with this grease.
 The smear created turns that area of floor into difficult terrain for 10 minutes, after which the grease dries to a nasty crust.

 **Hunker (Ex)** The slurk gains a +4 bonus to its CMD to avoid bull rush or overrun attempts.

-**Slime (Ex** A slurk's back is crusted with thick, dry slime and dozens of nodules.
-As a standard action at will, a slurk can squirt a [jet](monster_dir/universalMonsterRules#_jet of this slime from one of these nodules as a ranged touch attack against any target within 30 feet.
-The slime quickly hardens to the texture of [cold](monster_dir/creatureTypes#_cold-subtype tar, entangling the foe.
+**Slime (Ex)** A slurk's back is crusted with thick, dry slime and dozens of nodules.
+As a standard action at will, a slurk can squirt a [jet](monsters/universalMonsterRules#_jet) of this slime from one of these nodules as a ranged touch attack against any target within 30 feet.
+The slime quickly hardens to the texture of [cold](monster_dir/creatureTypes#_cold-subtype) tar, entangling the foe.
 Anyone the slurk successfully bull rushes or overruns is automatically squirted with back slime.
 The hardened slime can be removed as a full-round action with a DC 15 Strength check.
-The slurk's back slime grants a creature riding it a +8 bonus on [Ride](additionalMonsters/../skill_dir/ride#_ride checks made to stay in the saddle, but a –8 penalty on [Ride](additionalMonsters/../skill_dir/ride#_ride checks to dismount.
+The slurk's back slime grants a creature riding it a +8 bonus on [Ride](additionalMonsters/../skill_dir/ride#_ride) checks made to stay in the saddle, but a –8 penalty on [Ride](additionalMonsters/../skill_dir/ride#_ride) checks to dismount.

 Slurks are frog-like creatures, the descendants of the failed result of a dwarven attempt to domesticate and breed subterranean frogs as food and labor animals.
 Though the dwarves failed to create suitable livestock, the sticky frog-beasts are often befriended by other underground races.